-Google Shopping Feed Management: Practical Guide for Merchant Teams
+Google Shopping Feed Management: Guide for Merchant Teams

-A practical guide to Google Shopping feed management covering audits, freshness, diagnostics, supplemental fixes, and how merchant teams choose between file feeds and the Merchant API.
+Practical Google Shopping feed management covering audits, freshness, diagnostics, supplemental fixes, and choosing between file feeds and the Merchant API.

 Google Shopping feed management is not the same thing as uploading a product file and hoping Google sorts the rest out.
 The real work sits between your source catalog and the surfaces where products can appear across Search, Shopping, Images, Lens, Maps, YouTube, and Gemini.
 Merchant teams that treat the feed as an operating system usually keep approvals steadier, merchandising cleaner, and recovery times shorter when something breaks.